pommedeterresautee/fastrtext/README.md

 Installation
 ------------

-You can install the package from Github.
+You can install the FastRText package from Github as follows:

 ```R
 # install.packages("devtools")